 Be aware of difficult words and if they are words that you don’t usually use then maybe replace with an equivalent set of words you would feel more comfortable saying.

 If you need to move around as you present it helps to mark the ground so that you hit your mark and rehearse your steps to be sure you and the videographer know where you have to be at specific points of the presentation.
 This is called blocking.
 With blocking you rehearse the steps only and not the presentation itself so as to keep the presentation as fresh as possible once camera is rolling.

 Hope you have found these few pointers useful.
-Make sure the further reading and watching for more information on what I have discussed.
+Make sure to read the further reading for more information on what I have discussed.
 There’s some great information there.
 And, feel free to contact us if you have any question about filming your next event.